Akabeko: Production

 Akabeko are made from papier-mâché that is painted and lacquered.
 The toy consists of two main pieces: the body, and the head and neck.
 The body is hollow and open on one end.
 The neck and head fit into this opening, suspended from a piece of string.
 Whenever the akabeko is moved or jostled, its head bobs up and down and side to side.

 Akabeko are made by fewer than a dozen family-run workshops, whose members have passed down the technique for generations.
 The process takes about 10 days to complete.
-The artisan begins by wrapping wetted washi (Japanese paper) around two blocks of wood, one shaped like the cow's body, and the other shaped like the head and neck.
+The artisan begins by wrapping wetted washi (Japanese paper) around two blocks of wood, one shaped like the cow's body, the other shaped like the head and neck.
 These blocks have often been used for several generations.
 Once the paper dries, the artisan splits it in two lengthwise and removes the wooden blocks.
 The craftsperson then rejoins the pieces of molded paper by wrapping more layers of washi around them.

 The artisan paints the toy, beginning with black, then adding the characteristic red, and finally the white eyes and other details.
 The akabeko's markings vary from workshop to workshop.
 For example, the Igarashi family paints the Chinese character kotobuki (寿 longevity and luck) on the cow's back and a sun and moon on its side; other workshops add gold markings.
 The artisan finishes the toy with a thin coat of lacquer.